jlevy/repren/README.md

 (Where `<tab>` is an actual tab character.)
 Each line is a replacement.
 Empty lines and #-prefixed comments are ignored.

+As a short-cut, a single replacemet can be specified on the command line using `--from` (match) and `--to` (replacement).

 Examples (here `patfile` is a patterns file):

     # Rewrite stdin:
     repren -p patfile < input > output

+    # Shortcut with a single pattern replacement (replace foo with bar):
+    repren --from foo --to bar < input > output

     # Rewrite a few files in place, also requiring matches be on word breaks:
     repren -p patfile --word-breaks myfile1 myfile2 myfile3